 A successful addition to the scheme is a craftsman-made feasting table where residents hold diverse parties and events.

-Our compact design increased the number of units on site beyond the original requirement.
-It has delivered commercial value and all homes sold at prices higher than anticipated.
+The scheme we devised increased the number of units on site beyond the original requirement.
+Its design has delivered a commercial uplift: all homes sold at prices higher than anticipated.

 It has attracted a particularly lively, diverse and creative-minded community of residents who readily engage in the thriving residents’ association and contribute creatively to the cultural invigoration of the area.